askmike/gekko/docs/installation/installing_gekko.md

 ## Installing nodejs

 As of now Gekko requires [nodejs](https://nodejs.org/en/) to be installed.
 Go ahead and install this if it's not already (Gekko requires at least version 6).
+We advice to download the current LTS.

 ## Downloading Gekko